BioMedIA/dHCP-release-notes/struct.md

     all points on the surface ensuring that the same vertex indexes the same point, in the same relative position, on the anatomy for all surfaces.
-Please note that due to the relatively large voxels (causing partial volume) and/or the uneven vertex sampling for gyri, relative to sulci, we oberve some artifacts in the myelin and thickness metric files, which resemble the folding patterns.
+Please note that due to the relatively large voxels (causing partial volume) and/or the uneven vertex sampling for gyri (relative to sulci) we observe some artifacts in the myelin and thickness metric files, which resemble the folding patterns.
     For this, we offer a 'corrected' version of thickness maps (corr_thickness); however, this results only from a linear regressesion based correction.
 We advise